Manuel-DominguezCBG/Igor-Manuel/README.md

 ### Development

-CSV2VCFv1 recognises 3 types of varioant ID
+1. CSV2VCFv1 recognises 3 types of varioant ID

  - dbsnp ID (i.e. rs12345)
  - HGVS notation coding such as AGT:c.803T>C or ESNT000000000304:c.1431_1433delTTC

  We are working on developing version 2 which will recognise genomic (:g.)
 HGVS notation.

+2. Too much code in one script.
+For organization purposes and effectiveness, next approach will be split the code in different scripts.

  ### Testing and issues.

 We need to speak here how we have test the code...